fdemusso/DDFR/README.md

+### The Experience

-###The ExperienceUpon launching, the browser will request permission to access the webcam.
+Upon launching, the browser will request permission to access the webcam.
 This is the moment the system begins to observe.
 Currently, the recognition data—the faces of relatives and friends—must be manually curated in the database (admin phase).

 When a known face appears before the camera, DDFR processes the biometric data and provides immediate text-based feedback on the screen, identifying the person.
 This text is the precursor to the upcoming "human-like" text-to-speech engine.

+## Contributing

-##ContributingWe are currently in the phase of solidifying the foundation.
+We are currently in the phase of solidifying the foundation.
 The core logic for recognition is complete, and we are not looking for new feature implementations at this moment.

 Our primary need is for **Testers** and **Code Reviewers**.